-- Connect the RF input signal to the equipment. - Select terrestrial band and tune a DVB-T, DVB-T2 or DVB-C2 digital signal. - 3 Press the Tools key 63. - 4 Select MER by carrier option. - It appears the MER by carrier screen. - To exit this tool press any key of mode (TV mode, Spectrum mode or Measurement mode).
+- Connect the RF input signal to the equipment. - Select terrestrial band and tune a DVB-T, DVB-T2 or DVB-C2 digital signal. - Press the Tools key 63. - 4 Select MER by carrier option. - To exit this tool press any key of mode (TV mode, Spectrum mode or Measurement mode).